Working with Requests

 get-users)

-Mercury creates a .http file in your workspace.
+Mercury creates a .json file in your workspace.

 From Your Editor